 She looks as awkward as a cow on roller skates (clumsy, out of place).
 S/he is as quiet as a mouse (shy), as stubborn as a mule (very stubborn), as fat as a pig/cow (overweight -it’s very rude and offensive).

 I put my foot in my mouth.
 The idiom means that I have said something foolish, tactless, or offensive that I regret.

 The boy who cried wolf.
 The Boy Who Cried Wolf is one of Aesop’s Fables.
 It teaches about the importance of not raising false alarms and of always telling the truth.

 Have you ever spilled the beans on someone else’s secret?
 The idiom is another way of asking “Have you ever given away a secret?”

-The old fellow kicked the bucket means “the man died or passed away.”
+The old fellow kicked the bucket.
+This is an idiomatic sentence that means the man died or passed away.